-Senior falls are always scary, but even moreso when they have serious medical ramifications.
+Experiencing a fall as you age is always scary, but even more so when it has serious medical ramifications.
 The Centers for Disease Control estimates that one in five senior falls can lead to broken hips, broken bones, and even traumatic brain injury.
 Of the nearly 800,000 seniors who are hospitalized from fall-related injuries each year, 300,000 of them are treated for hip fractures.
 Even more shocking?
 They have found that 95 percent of hip fractures are caused by falling.

 As a caregiver, how are you supposed to interpret these statistics?
 It can be easier to assume that a life-threatening fall will never happen to your parent, but what do you do when it does?
-Once you learn about proper fall prevention in the elderly, you can begin the conversation with them about how to remain safe without giving up too much of their independence.
+Once you learn about proper elderly fall prevention, you can begin a conversation with them about how to remain safe without giving up too much of their independence.

-A medical alert device, however, is only the first step in fall prevention in the elderly.
-There are plenty of additional measures you can take both inside and outside of the home that will help to keep your loved one safe from senior falls.
-Whether that means making modifications to their home, implementing a new exercise routine or changing their diet, there are a host of measures you can take to keep your elderly parent protected.
+A medical alert device, however, is only the first step in elderly fall prevention.
+As a family caregiver, there are plenty of additional measures you can take both inside and outside of the home that will help to keep your loved one safe from senior falls.
+Whether that means making modifications to their home, implementing a new exercise routine or changing their diet, these measures can keep your elderly parent protected.